A delicious, moist, easy to make chocolate banana quick bread. Made with cocoa powder & applesauce – this decadent bread is almost guilt-free.

 Feel free to throw a cup of chocolate chips in the mix to make it extra rich.

 This is nice and easy to throw together.
 Whisk dry ingredients together.
 In a separate bowl, mash the bananas with a fork and mix in eggs, oil and applesauce.
 Stir banana mixture into flour mixture.
+Add some chocolate chips if you'd like.
 Do not over mix.
 Pour into your loaf pan, sprinkle some nuts on top and throw it in the oven.
-You’re done.
+You're done.

 This should be finished in about 55 -60 minutes, just check with the almighty toothpick test.
-I cool it for about 20 minutes on a wire rack, remove the bread, and finish cooling on the wire rack.
+Cool it for about 20 minutes on a wire rack, remove the bread, and finish cooling on the wire rack.

 I love this bread for breakfast, lunch, dinner, dessert or a snack.
 Any or all of the above in one day would suit me just fine.
 It's perfect served as is, with a big glass of milk.